 Bulk Buy Hosting

 Like EBN, they provide a central dashboard for to manage your sites and deal with support issues, which takes a lot of the overhead costs out compared to separate shared hosting accounts.
 But instead of hosting domains only on IP addresses shared with other PBNs, they provide you access to name brand hosts like Bluehost and A Small Orange through reseller accounts.

 Many of their reseller accounts are on shared IP addresses with hundreds of other legitimate sites, and their nameservers and SOA emails are shared with hundreds of thousands of websites on these popular name brand hosts.

 Like EBN, they also remove deindexed sites from their servers regularly to keep the percentage of deindexed sites on their IP addresses lower.

 Pricing-wise they’re the cheapest solution on this list for a smaller network, starting at $3/domain per month and going down to $1.80/domain for their biggest plan.

 I think they’re probably the safest cheap hosting solution with easy, central management.
-They combine much of the convenience that EBN is known for with a lot of the safety that you’d get from using only name brand hosts.
+(Although their new sister company LaunchCDN might be even safer…) They combine much of the convenience that EBN is known for with a lot of the safety that you’d get from using only name brand hosts.
 You have to evaluate the risk factors for yourself, but I’d definitely recommend using Bulk Buy Hosting for at least some of your PBN sites.
 But I’m biased because Kevin is a friend and I’m an affiliate.